Donix212/urop-hybrid-mesh-net/src/sixlowpan/doc/sixlowpan.rst

 The following examples have been created to show the 6lowPAN-ND usage:

-* ``sixlowpan-nd-basic-example.cc``: A simple example showing the setup of 4 6LNs registering with and pinging a 6LBR node once.
+* ``example-sixlowpan-nd-basic.cc``: A simple example showing the setup of 4 6LNs registering with and pinging a 6LBR node once.

 The following test have been created to verify the correct behavior of 6lowPAN-ND: